sustainability

 Process for identifying and assessing climate-related risks

-The Sustainability Committee holds discussions to identify risks and their impact on sustainable corporate activities for the Company Group in regards to climate change, which are included in the specified “IKO Group Materiality,” and gives a report on this to the Board of Directors at least once every half period.
-Also, in order to establish a management system for prevention, discovery, correction, and recurrence prevention for any risks that can occur related to business management including climate change risks, and to determine policies for responding to risks that occur, we established a “Risk Management Committee” comprised of Executive Directors including the President and CEO and full-time auditors, and built a risk management system.
+The Sustainability Committee holds discussions to identify risks and their impact on sustainable corporate activities for the Group in regards to climate change, which are included in the specified “IKO Group Materiality,” and gives a report on this to the Board of Directors twice per fiscal year.
+Also, in order to establish a management system for prevention, discovery, correction, and recurrence prevention for any risks that can occur related to business management including climate change risks, and to determine policies for responding to risks that occur, we established a “Risk Management Committee” comprised of Inside Directors including the President and CEO and full-time auditors, and built a risk management system.

 Process for managing climate-related risks